VAT IN NIGERIA

 SCOPE OF THE VAT ACT

-The VAT Act under section 10 sub 1 also requires Non-resident companies to register with the VAT office using the address of the person or business that it is doing business with in Nigeria.
+The VAT Act under section 10 sub 1 also requires Non-resident companies to register with the VAT office using the address of the person or business that it is doing business within Nigeria.
 Correspondence related to VAT for this business will be sent to this address.
-Non-resident company is also required to include VAT in the invoices to the person or business it is doing business with in Nigeria and the VAT is to be remitted in the currency of the contract.
+A non-resident company is also required to include VAT in the invoices to the person or business it is doing business within Nigeria and the VAT is to be remitted in the currency of the contract.
 It is also to be noted that the VAT system in Nigeria has an in-built refund or credit mechanism, which eliminates the cascading effect.

 HOW TO CALCULATE VAT